 Emotional Dysregulation: The Missing Link of ADHD

-Attention Deficit Hyperactivity Disorder (ADHD) is often only discussed in terms of attention and focus—just look at the name—but for many adults, the emotional chaos, or dysregulation—is the most debilitating part.
+Attention Deficit Hyperactivity Disorder (ADHD) is often discussed in terms of attention and focus—just look at the name—but for many of us, the emotional chaos, or dysregulation—is the most debilitating part.

 A Shift in Perspective